bytecodealliance/component-docs/component-model/src/language-support/javascript.md

     .context("Failed to call add function")
 ```

-A quick reminder on the power and new capabilities afforded by WebAssembly -- we've written, loaded, instantiated and executed Javascript with a strict interface, without the need for FFI, subprocesses or a network call.
+A quick reminder on the power and new capabilities afforded by WebAssembly -- we've written, loaded, instantiated and executed Javascript from Rust with a strict interface, without the need for FFI, subprocesses or a network call.

 [example-host]: https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/example-host
 [wit-spec]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md